-NVIDIA's Bold Quantum Leap: The Future of Computing is Here! - YaNoticias
+NVIDIA's Bold Quantum Leap: The Future of Computing is Here! - YANoticias

 Challenges and Limitations

-– High Research Costs: The development of quantum technologies requires significant investment, which may pose a risk if returns take too long to materialize.
+– High Research Costs: The development of quantum technologies requires significant investment, which may pose a risk if returns take too long to materialise.

 – Technical Obstacles: There are still many technical challenges to overcome in quantum coherence and qubit stability.